Pointwise convergence of some continuous-time polynomial ergodic averages: Introduction

-Now, we briefly describe the steps of the proofs.
-Firstly, we reduce the bounded measurable functions to a class of typical functions, which can be viewed as continuous functions of some compact metric spaces, by the topological models of measurable flows and the related maximal inequalities.
-Secondly, we reduce the continuous-time ergodic averages, considered by us, to some discrete-time ergodic averages through continuous behavior of typical functions.
-Finally, we verify the pointwise convergence of those discrete-time ergodic averages via some known ergodic theorems.
+We now provide a concise outline of the proof structure.
+Initially, we simplify the problem by reducing bounded measurable functions to a class of typical functions.
+These typical functions can be regarded as continuous functions defined on specific compact metric spaces.
+This reduction is facilitated through the application of topological models of measurable flows and relevant maximal inequalities.
+Subsequently, we transform the continuous-time ergodic averages under consideration into discrete-time ergodic averages, leveraging the continuity properties of the typical functions.
+Finally, we establish the pointwise convergence of these discrete-time ergodic averages by established ergodic theorems.

-To help the reader understand the process, we sketch the proof of a special case of Theorem A in the Subsection \ref{sample}.
+To help the reader's comprehension, we present a detailed sketch of the proof for a special case of Theorem A in Subsection \ref{sample}.